PKSHATechnology-Research/camphr/docs/source/notes/finetune_transformers.rst

         nbatch: 128
         niter: 30

-And pass the yaml to cli as follows:
+And pass the yaml to CLI as follows:

 .. code-block:: console

-    $ camphr cli user=user.yaml
+    $ camphr train user=user.yaml

 .. seealso::